Vivian0105/airrflow/README.md

   - Remove sequences in different samples that share the same `cell_id` and nucleotide sequence, and thus are very likely contaminants.
   - Modify `cell_id`s to ensure they are unique in each run.

-4. Novel allele and genotyping (optional, only for Ig)
+4. Novel allele and genotyping (optional, only for BCR)

 - Novel allele detection (`TIgGER`).
 - Individual genotype inference (`TIgGER`).